Fioricet: 7 things you should know

 - Butalbital belongs to the class of medicines called barbiturates.
 When used for pain due to tension headaches experts believe it works by relaxing muscle contractions and causing sedation via an enhancement of the inhibitory effects of GABA (a neurotransmitter that regulates communication between brain cells).

 - Caffeine is thought to enhance the pain-relieving effects of acetaminophen by up to 40%.
 In addition, it has vasoconstrictive properties, narrowing blood vessels in the brain thereby decreasing blood flow and oxygen tension (before a headache or a migraine, blood vessels tend to enlarge).
 This also helps to relieve pain.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Dizziness, drowsiness, lightheadedness, sedation, shortness of breath, nausea, vomiting, abdominal pain, or an intoxicated feeling are the most commonly reported side effects.

-- Other side effects, such as constipation, excessive sweating, itch, and mental confusion are less common.
+- Other side effects, such as constipation, excessive sweating, itch, serious skin reactions, and mental confusion are less common.